prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 Create a new macro-enabled workbook named **`netid`-simple-system.xlsm**, where `netid` is your university-issued net identifier (i.e. the first part of your university-issued email address).

 Rename the first sheet to "Prompt".
-Create new blank worksheets called "Instructions", "Interface", and "Data", respectively.
+Create new blank worksheets called "Interface" and "Data", respectively.

 Further-develop your workbook to meet the project requirements below.